"Quality Outdoor Living Since 1995"

 The Outdoor Living Premium

 BC buyers prioritize outdoor space more than the national average.
 That trend accelerated dramatically after 2020, when people realized their backyards were actually important.
-The shift wasn’t temporary—outdoor living demand increased over 40% and stayed elevated.
+The shift wasn’t temporary—outdoor living demand rose sharply and stayed elevated.

 In markets like Kelowna and Vernon, covered patios have moved from “nice to have” to “expected.”
 When buyers tour homes without usable outdoor space, they notice.
 It becomes a mental deduction, even if they don’t say it out loud.

-Industry Data: According to the National Association of Realtors, outdoor improvements like patios and covered spaces rank among the top home features for buyer appeal—second only to kitchen and bathroom updates.
+Industry Data: Industry surveys consistently find that outdoor improvements like patios and covered spaces rank among the top home features for buyer appeal—close behind kitchen and bathroom updates.

 Usable vs Unusable Outdoor Space